Dimi123456789/WorldEditPrivate/SE202425/Milestone1/UserStory1.md

 # User story 1
 ## Author(s)
-Add author(s) here
+João Nascimento
 ## Reviewer(s)
 Add reviewer(s) here
 # User story
-As a ...
-I want to ... so that ...
+As a Minecraft Town Builder, I want a clipboard feature so that I can quickly save and organize multiple projects at once, helping me finish tasks more efficiently and aligning seamlessly with the overall mod experience.